-It has been nearly a year since the TSSU/SFU Collective Agreement expired on April 30, 2022 and over 3 years since the RA Voluntary Recognition Agreement was signed.
-For RAs, who were supposed to be included into the 2019-22 Collective Agreement, we’ve had 16 bargaining sessions, several “off the record” negotiation sessions, and two attempts at mediation.
-For the renewal of the 2019-2022 Collective Agreement, we’ve had 18 bargaining sessions.
-At these sessions, TSSU has time and again put forward proposals to address our members’ needs, and the response from the Employer has been to say no outright, to keep delaying, or to claim improvements would have to be offset with monetary concessions.
+It has been over a year since the TSSU/SFU Collective Agreement expired on April 30, 2022.
+For the renewal of the 2019-2022 Collective Agreement, we’ve had over 40 bargaining sessions.
+At these sessions, TSSU has time and again made proposals to address our members’ needs, and the response from the Employer has been to say no outright, to delay, or to insist improvements would have to be offset with monetary concessions.

-In response to these concessions and the Employer’s unwillingness to bargain meaningfully on TSSU’s proposals, the membership voted with a 94% mandate to go on Strike.
+In response to these concessions and the Employer’s unwillingness to bargain meaningfully with TSSU’s proposals, the membership voted with a 91% mandate to go on Strike in June.

 Given the movement on mental health benefits and the withdrawal of the Employer’s many, many concessions, it is clear to us that the only way to get to a new Contract is through Strike Action.